 “I also deeply appreciated the fact that adobe work – mudding and building the fireplaces – was a female tradition and the fact it was ecologically friendly with the politics of self building, as opposed to corporate construction, an added plus, not to mention the pure aesthetics.”

 She went to Egypt in 1982 to study and apprentice with the Internationally renowned architect Hassan Fathy, who worked with traditional (mud) building techniques.
+She would have also been a perfect fit amongst any company, with many architects in Cheshire taking inspiration from some of the same sources as she had.

 Upon returning to the States, she was the recipient of the Wonder Woman Award and the Coors Company Award (which she returned after learning of their environmentally unfriendly practices).